Game-Design-and-Programming-Template/Publishing-A-Game-On-The-Web/README.md

 ## Before starting

-Make sure that you have completed setting up your GitHub account and have **verified your e-mail address**.
+Make sure that you have:

+* Created your GitHub account, and
+* Have **verified your e-mail address**.
 You will not be able to complete this assignment until you have a verified e-mail address.

 ## Working on the command line